Astros vs. Twins Player Props Betting Odds

-Those looking to place a player prop bet can find odds for Yordan Alvarez, Byron Buxton and others in the Houston Astros-Minnesota Twins matchup at Minute Maid Park on Monday at 4:10 PM ET.
+Player props can be found for Byron Buxton and Yordan Alvarez, among others, when the Minnesota Twins visit the Houston Astros at Minute Maid Park on Tuesday at 8:10 PM ET.

 Bet on this matchup or its props with DraftKings!